bryosabian/bryosabian/README.md

 - I’m working on Mobile Applications

-- I'm learning Machine Learning....get it??
+- I'm a student of Machine Learning....get it??

 - Currently working at [Ukall Apps](https://ukallapps.com/) as lead mobile application developer